6Shuzhou/uc_project/README.md

 ## UC Project: Crop classification with *Sen4AgriNet* using Earth Observation Foundation Model *Prithvi*

+In this project we applied *Prithvi* using the [Prithvi Framework](https://github.com/NASA-IMPACT/hls-foundation-os/tree/main) to *Sen4AgriNet* based on the [Baseline Experiments](https://github.com/Orion-AI-Lab/S4A-Models) in the [Sen4AgriNet Paper](https://ieeexplore.ieee.org/document/9749916).

 ### Instructions
 1. Retrieve *Sen4AgriNet* from any of these sources: [Dropbox](https://www.dropbox.com/scl/fo/ne0dpq72gi3ayhqj0hg60/h?dl=0&rlkey=b0148zl6yja7ph26bpfms6knt), [Google Drive](https://drive.google.com/drive/folders/1-qKhlaMUPPI7Th7xTE2vIXY2nIowrSiC?usp=sharing) or [HuggingFace Hub](https://huggingface.co/datasets/paren8esis/S4A), and move it into map *Full_Sen4AgriNet_Dataset* (or a map of your choosing)
 2. Run *Data_Frame_Creation.py* to create a Data Frame of the entire Dataset with the respective labeling.
 The resulting Data Frame will be stored in the map *Dataframes* (Adjust Path(s) to Relative Path or different Absolute Path first).